Translations

 Second Time Out

-Pausing, for an informational timeout, I'll mention the yard flag, in the photograph that follows.
-A couple, a bit older than my wife and me, live across from us.
+Pausing for an informational timeout, I'll mention the yard flag in the photograph that follows.
+A couple, a bit older than my wife and me, lives across from us.
 They are good neighbors.
-Stan, the husband, has an orange and white Tennessee Volunteer yard flag, in their front yard, near their sidewalk.
+Stan, the husband, has an orange and white Tennessee Volunteer yard flag in their front yard near their sidewalk.
 It was there last football season.
-I see it, when I look out my home office windows.
+I see it when looking out my home office windows.
 Tennessee is his favorite college football team, as it is for most folks around here, including Mrs. Appalachian Irishman.
-Yes, we live in a divided house, during college football season!
+Yes, we live in a divided house during college football season!

 Photograph by M. Fearghail, 10/1/2023, 2:00 PM.